Discover human capital management, the role of a human capital manager, and the steps for entering this field.

 Enabling business growth

-Human capital management is becoming increasingly important, especially as work evolves relative to COVID-19.
+Human capital management is becoming increasingly important, especially as many roles are digitized and automated.
 With more employees working remotely and increased demand for specialized skills and workforce data, HCM teams and managers can offer comprehensive support across an organization and bring out the best in everyone.

 While researching human capital management, you may have come across similar terms like human resource management.
 Some organizations may use these terms interchangeably, given that there is some overlap between them.
 Keep these important similarities and differences in mind as you consider career options: